Plant Profile: Iris

 posted in: Plant Profiles | 11

 I love the spring when the perennial iris blooms.
 There are a few different varieties in the gardens from the early blooming mini purple to the mid height yellow to the tall purples, maroons and yellows.
-Each has their own time to bloom which makes it seems like there is iris in the garden for a long time each spring.
+Each has their own time to bloom which makes it seem like there is iris in the garden for a long time each spring.
+Of course the weather plays a big part in blooming times, sometimes a bit eariler and sometimes a bit later.

 iris varieties at craftygardener.ca